Component Ablation for Efficient Hybrid Language Model Architectures: Performance, Resilience, and Compression Implications: Related Work

 \section{Related Work}

-\paragraph{Hybrid architectures.} The idea of combining attention with recurrent or state-space mechanisms has gained traction as a solution to the efficiency--expressiveness trade-off.
-Samba~\cite{ren2024samba} demonstrated that a simple hybrid of Mamba and sliding-window attention achieves strong performance with unlimited context, including ablation studies across model sizes up to 1.7B.
+\paragraph{Efficient sequence modeling and hybrid language architectures} The idea of combining attention with recurrent or state-space mechanisms has gained traction as a solution to the efficiency--expressiveness trade-off.
+Selective state space models such as Mamba~\cite{gu2023mamba} and Mamba-2~\cite{dao2024transformers} provide linear-time sequence processing, while gated linear attention mechanisms~\cite{yang2024gated} offer another route to efficient long-context modeling.
+Recent hybrid systems combine these mechanisms with softmax attention.
+Samba~\cite{ren2024samba} demonstrated that a hybrid of Mamba and sliding-window attention achieves strong performance with unlimited context, including ablation studies across model sizes up to 1.7B.
 Taipan~\cite{nguyen2024taipan} combines Mamba-2 with selective attention layers that dynamically identify tokens requiring long-range interactions.
+Kimi Linear~\cite{kimi2025linear} extends Gated DeltaNet with a finer-grained gating mechanism and reports reduced KV-cache requirements.

-The systematic analysis by Wang et al.~\cite{wang2025systematic} trained 72 models at 340M and 1.3B parameters, evaluating six linear attention variants across five hybridization ratios.
-They found that superior standalone linear models do not necessarily excel in hybrid configurations, and that a linear-to-full ratio between 3:1 and 6:1 achieves Transformer-level recall efficiently.
-Kimi Linear~\cite{kimi2025linear} extended Gated DeltaNet with a finer-grained gating mechanism, demonstrating that their hybrid can outperform full attention with 75\% less KV cache.
+\paragraph{Hybridization ratios and architecture design} The systematic analysis by Wang et al.~\cite{wang2025systematic} trained 72 models at 340M and 1.3B parameters, evaluating six linear-attention variants across five hybridization ratios.
+They found that superior standalone linear models do not necessarily excel in hybrid configurations, and that a linear-to-full-attention ratio between 3:1 and 6:1 achieves Transformer-level recall efficiently.
 Ren et al.~\cite{ren2024exploring} analyzed the limitations of Mamba in copy and chain-of-thought reasoning tasks, showing that while constant-sized Mamba struggles with certain operations, hybridization with attention can overcome these limitations.
+These studies motivate component-level analysis: if the performance of a hybrid depends on component ratio and placement, then compression and architecture design require knowing which component types and positions are most sensitive.